Skip to main content

 Historical record access for the full LARA inspection window.
 Compliance visits are not always announced far in advance; centers need to retrieve records from any date in the inspection period without manual reconstruction.

 We built PebbleDesk because directors told us their existing software was good at sending daily reports to parents and weak on the documentation that survives a licensing inspection.
 That is the problem we addressed first.
-The Starter plan at $29/month covers small centers; the Professional plan at $49/month plus $1.50 per child adds full CDC subsidy reconciliation and LARA-ready audit reporting.
+The Home plan at $20/month covers small centers and home daycares; the Center plan at $50/month flat adds full CDC subsidy reconciliation and LARA-ready audit reporting for up to 75 children.

 Michigan has approximately 3,300 licensed childcare establishments as of 2024